 The Deptford and Woodstock projectile points were tanged of varying degrees and ranged from small to large in size with some isosceles triangular forms to supplement them.
 Scrapers were either tanged or ovate in shape and ranged from small to medium sized.
 Some were very well made while others were the results of percussion (chipping).
 Steatite bowls were hemispherical to squarish oval in outline fairly deep, and the interiors were always smoothed while the exteriors were rough and untreated.

 The greater part of the recovered material was assigned to the late lithic horizon for they settled on this spot for quite some time.
 After the abandonment of the site, a pottery-making group, Kellogg period, Kellogg focus, moved in and manufactured a fabric marked pottery.
 After this group those of the Cartersville period, Forsyth (?) focus continued to manufacture the fabric marked pottery and added an innovation of their own in the form of Cartersville Check Stamped and later Cartersville (Deptford) Simple Stamped.
 Later they added a third type of their own, Deptford Plain.
-At some later date, those of the Woodstock period found this to be a favorable spot and during their occupancy added to the overall debris and confusion by depositing fragments of Woodstock Diamond Stamped, Woodstock Line Block, Woodstock Plain and possibly some check stamped and simple stamped.
+At some later date, those of the Woodstock period found this to be a favorable spot and during their occupancy added to the overall debris and confusion by depositing fragments of Woodstock Diamond Stamped.
 The presence of the Etowah sherds does not represent occupancy for these remains were far too few to indicate such an event.